mbrubeck/telegraphy/README.markdown

 Telegraphy is a web-based editor for text files in a git repository.

-I keep all of my notes and to-do lists in plain text files, so I can edit and search them with tools like vim, grep, and [todo.sh][1].
+I keep all of my notes and to-do lists in plain text files, so I can edit and search them with tools like vim and grep.
 The files live in a git repository, so I can edit them on any computer.
 I wrote Telegraphy so that I could view and edit my notes from my mobile phone, or from other computers that don't have git installed.

-If a conflict is detected, the conflict will be erased and the pushed version will be kept.
+If a conflict is detected on the Git repository, the conflict will be erased and the pushed version will be kept.

 Install